denten-books/plain-text/1-metaphor.md

 What does it mean to turn a page in a medium that sustains neither turning nor pages?
-In this chapter, we will use the tools of cognitive metaphor theory to tell the story of metaphor's influence on computation, at a formative moment in the history of human--computer interaction.
+In this chapter, we will use the tools of cognitive metaphor theory to tell the story of metaphor's influence on computation, at a formative moment in the history of human-computer interaction.
 I plan to approach this tradition from within, taking on its language and assumptions in the first several sections of the chapter.
 The latter sections capture the historical transition between literal computing, by which users gave explicit commands to